StetHD/tarifa-book/usage/android.md

 ### Configuration attributes

-As with the ios platform any android configuration needs at least the following 3 attributes in the `tarifa.json` file:
+As with the ios platform, any android configuration needs at least the following 3 attributes in the `tarifa.json` file:

 ``` json